SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 to miss these while you do your data analysis.
 To enable these in case you simply want to load an old trajectory for data analysis without doing any more single runs, you can again use an :class:`~pypet.environment.Environment`.
-First, load the trajectory with `~pypet.trajectory.Trajectory.f_load`, and pass the loaded trajectory to a new environment.
+First, load the trajectory with :func:`~pypet.trajectory.Trajectory.f_load`, and pass the loaded trajectory to a new environment.
 Accordingly the environment will trigger a git commit (in case you have specified a path to your repository root) and enable logging.
 You can additionally pass the argument `do_single_runs=False` to your environment if you only